Kapernikov/tinyvoc/WORKFLOW.md

 Voila, and the data is updated.

 > **_Note:_** that, unfortunately this only works for cached assets, in the above script we chose not to cache JPEGImages to save space, so dvc import won’t work for JPEGImages.
+If you want to import the JPEG Images, you will have to run the pipeline locally and just copy the dataset.
+By doing this you will loose dvc's ability to track the data all the way from the source.
+If you know what the limitations are, you can cope with them (eg by tracking data lineage in another way).

+# Wrapping up

+DVC data registries can be quite useful if you can not for some reason keep all your code / models / data in one single repository.
+We show one possible way of working here.
+If you need advice on how to set up DVC in your context or you want to automate things further, don't hesitate to [give us a call](mailto:info@kapernikov.com).